 Instead, use a compressed air duster to remove dust.
-Then, use a clean soft rag with a degreaser to remove any dirt and grime.
+Then, grab a clean, soft rag with a degreaser to wipe away any dirt and grime.

 #3 Check the fuel strainer

-- Difficulty starting
+- Engine starting difficulties

-- Drop in fuel efficiency
+- Reduced fuel efficiency

 - Sputtering engine